Making the UK greener, one house at a time

 Cost of living difference between high and low income households (percent share of household income)69%25%

-Households with the lowest incomes in the UK are disproportionately affected by the cost of living increases, compared to those with high incomes in the UK and the European average, based on projected figures taken in January 2021 and May 2022.
+Households with the lowest incomes in the UK are disproportionately affected by the cost of living increases.
+This contrasts those with high incomes in the UK and the European average.
+These findings are based on projected figures from January 2021 and May 2022.

 Part of this is that the UK housing stock is among some of the most poorly insulated across Europe.
 Research has found that the average UK home will lose heat 5 times faster than buildings in Germany, and the most poorly insulated homes will pay £1,000 more to heat in 2022.